 Of course, fairness may not always be a pre-requisite to playing with a particular site, as marketing has an influence over decisions.
 However, bitcoin gaming seems to have embraced the notion of provably fair with a number of sites offering this feature (see directory here).

-The Evolution of the RNG
+The Evolution of the Random Number Generator (RNG)

-In summary, looking at gaming and cryptocurrency is about understanding a new way of levelling the playing field online by the use of provably fair as a mechanism to empower users.
-Thereafter, we are likely to see self-sustaining blockchain gaming ecosystems emerge where everything from the RNG, to the games, to the punters and bookies are all on the same blockchain, embedding transparency and audit trails into every aspect of this new gaming industry.
+In summary, looking at gaming and cryptocurrency is about understanding a new way of levelling the playing field online with the use of provably fair, as a mechanism to empower users.
+Thereafter, we are likely to see self-sustaining blockchain gaming ecosystems emerge so that everything from the RNG, to the games, to the punters and bookies are all on the same blockchain, embedding transparency and audit trails into every aspect of this new gaming industry.

 This will be a radical departure from a somewhat disjointed technology and service ecosystem that exists in online gaming today.
 In the meantime, bitcoin, as an inherently speculative asset, suits a chance-based industry, so alignment between cryptocurrency and gaming will inevitably start to develop but subject to operators and regulators understanding and managing adequately the associated risks.